 If any of these are not met you can expect slight differences.
 For exact values the s2cloudless product may be used without these constraints, at a cost of requiring more processing time and processing units; for most applications, however, we do not expect this to be necessary.

-Read our blog posts on cloud masks and cloud probabilities:
+Read our blog posts and articles on cloud masks and cloud probabilities:

 - Cloud Mask Intercomparison eXercise (CMIX): An evaluation of cloud masking algorithms for Landsat 8 and Sentinel-2 - Our s2cloudless algorithm was validated together with 9 other cloud detection algorithms and it was found to be on the Pareto front in all the test cases.
 June 1, 2022

 - Cloud Masks at Your Service, May 5, 2020